Back to Blog

 Where to Stay in Newcastle Upon Tyne

-When planning your pilgrimage to see The Hu at Newcastle City Hall, securing comfortable accommodation is key.
-Newcastle offers a wide spectrum of lodging options to suit every budget.
+When planning your pilgrimage to witness The Hu at Newcastle City Hall on Saturday, 3 October 2026, securing comfortable accommodation is key.
+Newcastle upon Tyne offers a spectrum of options to suit all budgets and preferences.

 Frequently Asked Questions

 What are age restrictions?
-Newcastle City Hall generally operates with an 18+ age restriction for concerts, especially those with a rock or amplified music focus.
-It is always advisable to check the specific event listing for confirmation, and valid photo ID will likely be required for entry.
+Newcastle City Hall generally operates with an 18+ policy for concerts unless specifically stated otherwise.
+It is advisable to check the venue's ticketing page for definitive age restrictions.
+If under 18s are permitted, they may require to be accompanied by an adult.
+Valid photo ID will be required for entry.

 Bag and item restrictions?
-Newcastle City Hall, like most venues, has restrictions on bag sizes.
-Typically, only small bags or handbags are allowed, and larger backpacks or luggage will be refused entry.
-Prohibited items often include glass bottles, weapons, and anything deemed a nuisance.
-Check the venue's website for a comprehensive list.
+Newcastle City Hall, like most venues, will have restrictions on bag sizes.
+Large backpacks are usually not allowed.
+It is recommended to bring only essential items and a small bag that can fit under your seat.
+Prohibited items often include weapons, illegal substances, and large umbrellas.
+Check the venue’s website for the most up-to-date list.

 ATMs and payment options?
-ATMs are readily available in the city centre near Newcastle City Hall.
-The venue will accept card payments at the bars and for merchandise.
-However, it's always wise to carry some cash for smaller purchases or in case of any technical issues with card readers.
+There are ATMs located within easy walking distance of Newcastle City Hall, particularly around the main shopping areas like Eldon Square.
+The venue itself will likely accept card payments at the bar and merchandise stands, but it's always wise to carry some cash for smaller purchases or in case of any technical issues with card machines.

 Top Tips for The Hu at Newcastle City Hall